-The company will measure the total 'effective contributing area', that is, the area that generates surface water which communicates with its assets, which is then through appropriate surface water management diverted and passes through either a sustainable drainage system or new surface water system that does not communicate with combined sewers.
+Thames Water measures the total 'effective contributing area', that is, the area that generates surface water which communicates with our assets, which is then through appropriate surface water management diverted and passes through either a sustainable drainage system or new surface water system that does not communicate with combined sewers.

-As per the PR19 Final Determination the company will prioritise the areas where it seeks to reduce the flow to its combined sewer network by combining four different approaches:
+As per the PR19 Final Determination, we prioritise the areas where we seek to reduce the flow to our combined sewer network by combining four different approaches:

-- headroom capacity assessment using the 21st century drainage programme approach, modified to improve accuracy where specific issues exist within catchments e.g. groundwater infiltration and basements; - fifty-year resilience approach as developed by the 21st century drainage programme; - historical modelling using information from the company's sewer flooding history database, pollutions database and past studies; and - pipe volume capacity using the company's known map of sewers.
+- headroom capacity assessment using the 21st century drainage programme approach, modified to improve accuracy where specific issues exist within catchments e.g., groundwater infiltration and basements; - fifty-year resilience approach as developed by the 21st century drainage programme; - historical modelling using information from our sewer flooding history database, pollutions database and past studies; and - pipe volume capacity using our known map of sewers.
 Calculating the total volume of storage within the sewer network and comparing it to the population or expected inflow at appropriate points.

-Each of the above is used to develop a thematic map whereby the company differentiates between sewer drainage area catchments (SDACs) with relatively high or low headroom.
-These maps are then reviewed for accuracy by the company's asset planning team.
-The company may supplement the above prioritisation approach or propose new more accurate approaches than the one specified above.
-However, any amendments to the prioritisation approach must be robustly justified and in line with surface water management best practices.
+Each of the above is used to develop a thematic map whereby we differentiate between sewer drainage area catchments (SDACs) with relatively high or low headroom.
+These maps are then reviewed for accuracy by the asset planning team.